mitchweaver/bonsai/CONTRIBUTING.md

 ### Do not use git in official ports

-If you want to use `git` to get "bleeding edge" updates of your programs -- that's fine.
+If you want to use `git` to get *"bleeding edge"* updates of your programs -- that's fine.
 However use tarballs for official ports.
-This is to not require `git` be in the core-system as a dependency.
+This is to not require `git` be in `@core` as a dependency, as well as of course, not break things.

 Can't find a hosted tarball?
 Have no fear!
 GitHub can generate you one from any commit hash.